sumanthgm/Multi-Agent-Decision-Support-Platform/README.md

 #Agentic Decision System for Early Equipment Failure Prediction

-Reproduction scaffold for:

-> S. Guha and A. Datta, "ASPIRE: An Agentic Decision System for Early Equipment
-> Failure Prediction and Intervention in Industrial IIoT," **IEEE Access**, vol. 14,
-> pp. 105006–105031, 2026.
-DOI: 10.1109/ACCESS.2026.3711010 (Open Access, CC BY 4.0)

-This is a from-scratch, best-effort re-implementation based on the architecture, equations, and hyperparameters **stated explicitly in the paper**.
-The authors did not publish a code repository at the time of writing — search `https://github.com/search?q=ASPIRE+IIoT+MetroPT` and the authors' own listed work (`GDRNet`, IEEE Access 2025) periodically in case an official repo appears.

-⚠️ **Honesty note on numbers**: The metrics quoted throughout `docs/` and in code comments as "PAPER-REPORTED" are copied directly from the paper's tables and are **not** independently verified here.
-Any run of this code produces "REPRODUCED (THIS RUN)" numbers that will differ — Table 3's calibration was done on the authors' own pre-holdout split, exact preprocessing, and random seeds, none of which are shared beyond what's described in prose.
-Treat this repo as a faithful *architecture* reproduction, not a guaranteed *score* reproduction.

 ## 1. Dataset

 **MetroPT-3** (UCI Machine Learning Repository), Davari et al. 2021.